 - Stir in chia seeds, cover with a lid, and put container in the fridge.

 - Wait at least 2-hours to overnight.
 Take off the lid and stir.
-Add a splash of milk or so if you want the texture to be more liquidy.
+If needed: add a splash of milk or so to make the texture more liquidy.

-- You can make this recipe without yogurt.
-To keep the finished texture, I recommend substituting any removed yogurt with more milk.
+- To make this Matcha Overnight Oats Recipe without yogurt, substitute any removed yogurt with more milk.

 - Feeling lazy?
-I recommend measuring the oats and milk.
-But when I make this at home, I typically eyeball the rest of the ingredients.
+I recommend measuring the matcha, oats, and milk.
+You can estimate the rest of the ingredients, especially the more you make this recipe.

 Summary: Overnight Oats with Raspberries Recipe